intervexual/drawpride/README.md

 * Ally A (upside-down chevron)
 * Inner triangles in the style of the Bissu flag

+Stars:
+* Five-pointed stars
+* Southern Cross stars
+* Stars of arbitrary numbers of points, both traced out and filled in

 And other possible flag elements:
 * Text (e.g. the original Polyamory flag)
 * Crosses (like in the Ipsogender flag)